-Whilst it should be possible to locate the majority of infrastructure outside of Flood Zone 3a it is important that a sequential approach is implemented at the site, prioritising more vulnerable residential development in lower flood risk areas with ancillary infrastructure such as car parks and green spaces located in higher flood risk areas if required.
-This is under the assumption that it does not increase flood risk elsewhere and is designed to be appropriately resistant and resilient to flooding.
+Whilst it should be possible to locate the majority of infrastructure in Flood Zone 1 or 2 it is important that a sequential approach is implemented at the site, prioritising more vulnerable residential development in lower flood risk areas with ancillary infrastructure such as car parks and green spaces located in higher flood risk areas if required.
+This is on the assumption that it does not increase flood risk elsewhere and is designed to be appropriately resistant and resilient to flooding.
 For this site it is recommended that the climate change extents are used, which more clearly show the graduation in flood risk across the site.
+In addition to fluvial flooding, the surface water flood extents should also be considered.